Martie1/SpringBoot-AndroidProject/README.md

 ## Postman

-To use Postman remember to add header "Authorization" with value "Bearer <token>" for every request.
+To use Postman remember to add header "Authorization" with value "Bearer [access-token]" for every request.

 ## Ready Accounts